imsasa/iobj/README.md

 # ivalid
-> a lib to being the model's meta data
+> a lib to build data model and help validate